 After bringing it from Belz to Czestochowa, the fame of the picture of Our Lady soon spread far and wide.
 This monastery became the site of constant pilgrimages and the custodian of numerous, priceless votive offerings.
-Unfortunately, such valuable gifts attracted a gang of Bohemian, Moravian and Silesian (Husites) robbers who sacked the monastery on Easter Day, April 14", 1430 .
-They stole all the painting's valuable gift offerings and disfigured it by slashing it with the sword cutting twice into right cheek of Mary.
+Unfortunately, such valuable gifts attracted a gang of Bohemian, Moravian and Silesian (Hussites) robbers who sacked the monastery on Easter Day, April 14″, 1430 .
+They stole all the painting’s valuable gift offerings and disfigured it by slashing it with the sword cutting twice into the right cheek of Mary.
 They also broke it into three pieces by throwing it to the ground.
-The icon was restored in Cracow, then capital of Poland and king's residency.
+The icon was restored in Cracow, then the capital of Poland and the king’s residency.

 This led to a proclamation that the Mother of God be Patroness and Queen of Poland declared by King John Casimir returning from exile in 1656.
 This was an act without precedence for a political figure and it took place in the cathedral of Lvov.
 He pronounced his vow to consecrate the country to the protection of the Mother of God, and the nation’s destiny was entrusted to Her from that moment .
 The king’s vow was duly confirmed and ratified by the two houses of the Polish Parliament (5).
 Jasna Gora became therefore a symbol of religious and political liberty for the Polish people.
 But the fortifications of the monastery had to stave off more attacks in 1656, 1702, 1704 and 1705.

-The popularity of Blessed Mother of Czestochowa during the 16th and 17th centuries is visible in growing numbers of copies of the painting then being produced.
-As was the custom of the time, the painting was decorated by costly dresses' of silver, gold and precious stones (5].
+The popularity of Blessed Mother of Czestochowa during the 16th and 17th centuries is visible in the growing numbers of copies of the painting then being produced.
+As was the custom of the time, the painting was decorated with costly dresses of silver, gold and precious stones (5].
 It was to protect an especially venerated icon from dust, soot and smoke .
-The most famous is 'the dress' covered with diamonds and rubies.
-Currently Jasna Gora posses seven of such dresses, each with its own name .
-They are displayed at different times, hence the difference on various depictions of the Icon.
+The most famous is ‘the dress’ covered with diamonds and rubies.
+Currently, Jasna Gora possesses seven such dresses, each with its own name .
+They are displayed at different times, hence the difference in various depictions of the Icon.
 The painting is encased in a triple, richly embellished ivory frame.
 The importance of Jasna Gora is in being a shrine for the veneration of the Virgin Mary.
-Kings, the gentry and the common folk in ever increasing numbers visited the shrine.
-The icon was the reason and a witness of numerous miracles of healing of the soul and body of the pilgrims.
-Over 1000 recognised miracles have occurred here, accounts of which are being kept in the monastery with the dates as far back as 1402 .
+Kings, the gentry and the common folk in ever-increasing numbers visited the shrine.
+The icon was the reason and a witness to numerous miracles of healing of the soul and body of the pilgrims.
+Over 1000 recognised miracles have occurred here, accounts of which are being kept in the monastery with dates as far back as 1402 .
 The icon is therefore known as the miraculous picture.

 In 1716, Pope Clement XI signed the Act of Coronation and it took place on September 8th, 1717 in the presence of about 200 000 faithful.